 Public Health Applied Practice Experience

-Throughout the MPH program, a student is required to demonstrate attainment of the MPH Foundational Competencies - the APE provides an opportunity to do so through applied practice.
+Throughout the MPH program, a student is required to demonstrate attainment of the MPH Foundational and General Concentration Competencies - the Applied Practice Experience provides an opportunity to do so through applied practice.
 HM 892 is a minimum three-credit course during which a student completes the goals, objectives, and deliverables developed in the practicum proposal.
 It requires a commitment of up to 180 hours with a minimum 120 hours of face-to-face time.

 There is no standard approach to identifying a suitable practicum topic and/or a practicum site/agency.
 Many students identify potential practicum projects and practicum sites through prior students’ practicum experiences.
 Students can investigate prior practicum experiences via conversations with faculty members, peers, or internship/job postings.
 It is never too early to begin to seek out and develop professional relationships with public health professionals working at public health agencies that may serve as optimal practicum sites in the future.
 Students are encouraged to develop and obtain feedback about potential practicum sites and projects from the MPH practicum coordinator, who can help focus the practicum experience and suggest possible resources and sites.
 Ultimately, the topic the student chooses should coincide with their interests as well as their educational and career goals.

 Enrollment in HM 892 requires a passing grade of at least 3.0 in HM 801 and each of the five core courses.
 A student must have an approved practicum proposal completed prior to enrollment in the course.